aymspecial/WebpDropConverter/README.md

 ## How To Use
 1. Download from latest version. https://github.com/aymspecial/WebpDropConverter/releases
-2. Copy WebpDropConverter.exe to anywhere.
+2. Copy WebpDropConverter.exe to anywhere you like.
 3. Double Click!!

 ## Links